Homefront (2013 film)

 Homefront is a 2013 American action thriller film directed by Gary Fleder and written by Sylvester Stallone, who also produced the film with Kevin King Templeton and John Thompson.
 The film, which is based on the novel of the same name by Chuck Logan, stars Jason Statham, James Franco, Winona Ryder, and Kate Bosworth.
 In the film, Phil Broker, a retired Drug Enforcement Administration (DEA) agent, leads a peaceful life with his daughter Maddy, but trouble ensues as Broker and Maddy get entangled with Gator Bodine, a crime boss, due to a school bullying incident.

-Filming began on October 1, 2012 in New Orleans, Louisiana.
+Filming began on October 1, 2012, in New Orleans, Louisiana.
 Homefront was released on November 27, 2013.

 Plot

-Phil Broker, a DEA agent, leads a raid on a meth lab owned by Danny "T" Turrie, a biker gang boss who leads the Outcasts MC, during which Danny T is arrested, but his son, Jojo, is killed.
-Broker retires from the agency as a result.
-Broker moves to Rayville, Louisiana with his daughter, Maddy.
-One day, Maddy defends herself from a bully, Teddy Klum, when Broker is called to her school.
-As they prepare to return home, Teddy's mother, Cassie, instigates a fight between her husband, Jimmy, and Broker, which Broker wins easily.
-Keith Rodrigue, the local sheriff, attempts to calm the situation, while deducing that Broker's tactics were of that to law enforcement.
-An enraged Cassie asks her brother Morgan "Gator" Bodine, a crime boss running a meth lab, to intimidate Broker.
-While working, Broker's friend Teedo warns him that the locals might engage in an old-school fight and that they should not trust them.
-When Broker and Maddy go horse riding, Gator sneaks into their house, kidnaps Maddy's cat, Luther, slashes Broker's truck tire, and finds old DEA personnel files.
+Phil Broker, a DEA agent, leads a raid on a methamphetamine lab owned by Danny "T" Turrie, a biker gang boss who leads the Outcasts MC.
+Danny T is arrested, but his son is killed when police shoot him.
+Broker retires from the agency as a result and moves to Rayville, Louisiana, with his daughter, Maddy, as that was where her deceased mother grew up.
+One day, Maddy defends herself from a bully, Teddy, and Broker is called to her school.
+Teddy's mother, Cassie, instigates a fight between her unassertive husband, Jimmy, and Broker, which Broker wins easily.

+An enraged Cassie asks her brother and Teddy's uncle Morgan "Gator" Bodine, a crime boss running a meth lab in the backwoods, to intimidate Broker.
+Gator sneaks into their house, kidnaps Maddy's cat, Luther, and finds old DEA personnel files and Broker's passport, discovering that Broker was responsible for Danny T's arrest.

-Gator discovers that Broker was responsible for Danny T's arrest.
-Hoping to expand his influence, Gator and his girlfriend Sheryl Mott tip off Danny T, who sends his club members led by Cyrus Hanks to kill Broker.
-Broker attempts to smooth the situation with Teddy's family by having Maddy invite Teddy to her birthday party.
-As tensions between the two families slowly ease, with Teddy and Maddy becoming friends, Gator warns Cassie to stay away from Broker.
-Broker's DEA contacts warn him that Gator may be involved with Danny T. Later, Broker heads to Gator's meth lab and sets traps, but he is subdued and tortured by Gator's thugs.
-Broker manages to escape, defeat his captors, and recover Luther.
-Before Broker and Maddy leave town, Cyrus along with his crew and Sheryl arrive, and Broker ambushes and kills Cyrus and his boys, and Teedo gets wounded in the process, while warning Broker and Maddy.
+Hoping to expand his influence, Gator and his girlfriend Sheryl tip off Danny T, who sends his club members led by Cyrus Hanks to kill Broker and Maddy.
+Broker smooths over the situation with Teddy's family by having Maddy invite Teddy to her birthday party and tensions between the two families ease.
+Broker's DEA contacts warn him about Gator.
+Broker heads to Gator's meth lab and sets traps, but is subdued and tortured by Gator's thugs.
+He manages to defeat them and recover Luther.
+Before Maddy and he can leave town, Cyrus and his crew arrive with guns.
+Broker kills them all.